GitHub repo's master branch at a glance:

 Hi, and welcome.

-This is a repository for quick experiments, mainly with C++ components.
+This is a repository for experiments, mainly with C++ components.

-Although you'll find usable utilities here, keep in mind that most things are proofs of concepts, and are not of production quality.
+Although you'll find usable utilities here, keep in mind that most things are proofs of concept, and are not of production quality.

 That being said, the components range from cryptography (MD5, SHA-1, SHA-2) to checksums, string utilities, operating system identification and much more.
 You'll get a precise idea by exploring the breeze/ subdirectory of the source tree or the full documentation (see below).

 All these experiments have been developed, in my spare time, over a period of about 15 years (as of June 2021).
 Some experiments just didn't pan out, so, in fact, I'm not using those parts as they are here.
 Also, some components don't take full advantage of the latest standards and some are or will be superseded by standard components or features.
 But, generally, the library is up to date with C++17.

 NOTE: it's possible that I'll archive this repository, or make it private, and publish a new repository with updated components, instead.
 So, working on it to submit e.g. a pull request might not be a good idea.
 OTOH, you might found a defect which still exists in the definitive version of a component, so, feel free to contact me for issues (see below).

 Breeze has been designed and implemented to be as portable as possible, without a single usage of #if, #ifdef or #ifndef (the only conditional compilation is for include guards), and the goal is that it can be compiled with any conforming C++17 compiler.

 The provided build system, however, requires a Unix toolkit, with Python 3 and GNU Make.
 On Microsoft Windows, you'll need Cygwin.
 (Historically, I used awk and other Unix tools for things that I'd now do in Python; long term, I'll completely migrate to Python, but, for the moment, we need those tools, as as well.)